-Outdoor and Sports Safety for Children Who Are Blind or Visually Impaired
+Outdoor and Sports Safety for Children Who Are Blind or Low Vision

-By now, your child probably manages a lot of the personal care activities that she used to rely on you for.
-That’s typical of most children, both sighted and visually impaired, as they move toward greater independence and take on added responsibility.
-Because of your child’s visual impairment, there may be additional needs for both you and her to consider.
+By now, your child probably manages a lot of their personal care activities.
+That’s typical of most children, both sighted and blind or low vision, as they move toward greater independence and take on added responsibility.
+Because of your child’s blindness or low vision, there may be additional needs for both you to consider.

 Although most adults recognize the potential danger of too much sun, not all children are aware of it.
 And the need for protection is even greater for children with albinism.
-Even if your child isn’t extremely vulnerable to sun exposure, she’ll be safer and healthier if she develops the following good habits.
+Even if your child isn’t extremely vulnerable to sun exposure, they’ll be safer and healthier developing the following good habits.

-- Putting sunscreen on her face, arms, legs, and any other exposed areas.
+- Putting sunscreen on face, arms, legs, and any other exposed areas.

-- Wearing sunglasses and a hat with a brim that shades her face.
-If your child has low vision, she may be able to see visual details better because there’s less glare.
+- Wearing sunglasses and a hat with a brim that shades their face.
+If your child has low vision, they may be able to see visual details better because there’s less glare.

-- Using a small, light backpack or fanny pack to keep objects she uses outdoors together.
-If the pack is located in a handy place near the door, she’s more likely to use its contents regularly.
+- Using a small, light backpack or fanny pack to keep objects used outdoors together.
+If the pack is located in a handy place near the door, your child is more likely to use its contents regularly.

-Changing from regular glasses to sunglasses can be a bother, so consider getting your child clip-on sunglasses or lenses that darken automatically based on the amount of light to which they’re exposed.
+Changing from regular glasses to sunglasses can be a bother.
+Consider getting your child clip-on sunglasses or lenses that darken automatically based on the amount of light to which they’re exposed.

-You probably want your child to be active, but may worry that getting hit on the head or falling might make her eye condition worse.
-Karen, whose 8-year-old daughter, Gail, has retinopathy of prematurity (ROP), recalls:
+You probably want your child to be active, but may worry that getting hit on the head or falling might make their eye condition worse.

 Here are a few basic sports safety precautions for youngsters who are visually impaired.